 - Time in <"YYYY/MM/DD HH:MM:SS"> format, "2007/08/07 20:27:15", for example.
-Note that you must use quotes when specifying time-spec as YYYY/MM/DD HH:MM:SS to ensure that the entire argument is interpreted by the command shell as a single token. - Time keyword: now - Transaction number as a positive integer: e.g. 146 or 23965 - Transaction number keyword: highest
+Note that you must use quotes when specifying time-spec as YYYY/MM/DD HH:MM:SS to ensure that the entire argument is interpreted by the command shell as a single token. - Time keyword: now - Transaction number as a positive integer: e.g. 146 or 23965 - Transaction number keyword: highest range of transactions.
+Each variant involves one or two time-specs.
+A single time-spec means "the transaction that took place at this time" or "the most recent transaction that took place before this time".
+Two time-specs define an interval; hist reports all the transactions in the interval that involve the element(s) you've specified.

 When using the -t option, take into account the possibility of a timewarp.
-The AC\SYNC environment variable (see AccuRev User Preferences on page 6) determines how a timewarp will be handled.
+The AC_SYNC environment variable (see AccuRev User Preferences on page 6) determines how a timewarp will be handled.
 See also section System Clock Synchronization on page 31 of the AccuRev Administrator's Guide.

 Specifying the TransactionsBy default, hist displays the entire transaction history of the element(s), or of the entire depot.
-The various forms of the -t option restrict the display to a single transaction, or to a range of transactions.
-Each variant involves one or two time-specs.
-A single time-spec means "the transaction that took place at this time" or "the most recent transaction that took place before this time".
+The various forms of the -t option restrict the display to a single transaction, or to a